 Avira is also user-friendly — its display is very easy to navigate with all features clearly listed.
 It comes with many excellent extra features too.
 These include:

 The Safe Shopping browser extension is really good — it blocks suspicious phishing sites, web trackers, and unwanted advertisements, and you can download it for Firefox, Chrome, Opera, and Edge.
 The extension also automatically recommends links to better deals when shopping online.
-I was actually able to find a lot of good deals, but it didn’t 100% of the time (still pretty good though!).
+I was actually able to find a lot of good deals, but it didn’t work 100% of the time (still pretty good though!).

 I’m also a fan of Avira’s privacy and performance optimization tools — they cleaned out my cookies and junk files, and also fixed hidden privacy settings that were leaking personal information on the web.
 But unfortunately, Avira’s best optimization tools are locked behind a paywall.